Probing topological protected transport in finite-sized Su-Schrieffer-Heeger chains

-With the help of experimental parameters extracted from our previous work~\cite{Lin17}, in the following we demonstrate the direct observation of non-trivial topologically protected edge states for microwave propagation in our 1D array.
-Here, an even number of the total lattice is fabricated, i.e., $N = 20$, for two sets of the orientations of SRRs and CSRRs rotated at the angles $(\theta_S, \theta_C)$: (a-c) $(210\degree, 290\degree)$ and and (d-f) $(30\degree, 110\degree)$.
-As the selected angles in these two cases are supplementary, the coupling strengths $v$ and $w$ are simply interchanged, with the estimated values of $w/v = 0.23$ and $4.3$, respectively.
-For the topologically trivial case, a clear frequency gap between two split passbands is observed in both the transmission and reflection spectra from $3.25$ to $3.40$ GHz, as shown in Figs. 3(a-c).
-Instead, as shown in Fig. 3(d) for the transmission spectrum obtained by directly measuring $S_{31}$, the topologically protected edge states produce the additional resonance peak in the gap region, as indicated by the arrow sign.
-Moreover, to manifest such a topologically non-trivial state, in Figs. 3(e) and (f), we also perform the measurements on the reflection spectrum from the scattering coefficients $|S_{21}|$ and $|S_{43}|$, respectively, for the injection from the left and right leads, respectively.
-Even though fabrication errors introduce inevitable discrepancy in the measured spectrum, a clear resonant dip can be seen in the both reflection spectra, indicating the robustness of topologically protected edge states.
-In Fig. 3, we also depict numerical results obtained from finite-element simulations in Blue-curves, which not only give good agreement to all the experimental data, but also reveal the fine structure from the oscillation peaks related to the number of resonators.
+With the help of experimental parameters extracted from our previous work~\cite{Lin17}, in the following we demonstrate the direct observation of non-trivial topologically protected edge states for microwave propagation in our 1D chain.
+Here, an even number of the total lattice sites is fabricated, i.e., $L = 20$, for two sets of orientations of SRR and CSRR at the angles: $(210\degree, 290\degree)$ for non-trivial case and $(30\degree, 110\degree)$ for trivial case, respectively.
+As the selected angles in these two cases are supplementary, the coupling strengths $w$ and $v$ are simply interchanged, with the estimated values of $w/v = 0.23$ and $4.3$, respectively. \\